Part 1 - TECHNIQUE

-One civilan model (360 deg.) in two different versions signed by ŠP and MEOPTA (for full description pls. follow the links).
+Civilan models (360 deg.) in different versions signed Optikotechna (logo: a T in a circle, German markings), SŠP and MEOPTA (for full description pls. follow the links).

 Maker is Optikotechna - see logo "T in a circle.
 The word "SMĚR means DIRECTION.
 Compass equipped with a mirror that could be pivoted over 180 degrees: